wangjinjie722/OpenGL-flight-simulation/README.md

 # OpenGL-flight-simulation
 ### This is the project of my naive undergraduate thesis.
 Honestly, it's ungly, rough and simple.
-But this is the start of my coding career
+But this is the start of my coding career.

 In this project, I used **OpenGL, C++ and 3DSmax** to simulate the flight process of airplane.
 I hope this can help the people whos in the same dilemma as me one year ago.